 DHEA supplementation can certainly be beneficial but it is highly recommended to consult with a healthcare professional before supplementing and it should be monitored regularly with lab work.
 There are several different strengths of DHEA from 2 Mg, 5 Mg, 10 Mg, 25 Mg, 50 Mg and 100 Mg – always use the lowest dose appropriate for you.
 View a variety of options including sublingual drops, and buy DHEA here.

 If you don’t feel DHEA is appropriate for you, it may be possible to increase the bodies natural production with regular exercise and Calorie restriction.
 Calorie restriction is associated with a longer life span and the increase in DHEA production may be partially responsible.

 An alternative is 7-keto (3beta-acetyl-7-oxo-DHEA), a DHEA metabolite.
 Dr. Oz called 7-keto a “belly-blasting supplement“.
 7-keto has many of the same benefits with the exception that it does not convert to sex hormones in the body.
 7- keto DHEA will not convert to DHEA and will not raise blood levels of DHEA in the body.
 In a double-blind, placebo controlled study by The Chicago Center for Clinical Research results indicate that 3beta-acetyl-7-oxo-DHEA is safe and well tolerated in normal healthy men at doses up to 200 mg/d for 4 weeks.

-If you think 7-keto might be for you, you can purchase it here.
+If you think 7-keto might be for you, you can buy 7-Keto now.
 Again, do your research, consult with your healthcare practitioner and use the lowest dose appropriate for you.